learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 export default CreateTodo;
 ```

-**Note**: Inside the render function, we wrapped our form in a `div`, and then
+**Note**: Inside the returned JSX, we wrapped our form in a `div`, and then at
-at the bottom of that `div` we've added the line `{text}`.
-This isn't necessary
+the bottom of that `div` we've added a `<p>` tag to display the text from state.
-for functionality, but we do this just to visually confirm that we are properly
+This isn't necessary for functionality, but we do this just to visually confirm
-changing the state.
-If we see our DOM change with every character we type in,
+that we are properly changing the state.
+If we see our DOM change with every
-we're in good shape.
+character we type in, we're in good shape.

 It's on to step 2.

-### 2. On Submission of Form, Dispatch an Action to the Store
+### 2. Handle Form Submit and Dispatch an Action

-Okay, so now we need to make changes to our form so that when the user clicks
+We need to make changes to our form so that when the user clicks submit, we
-submit, we dispatch an action to the store.
-Notice that a lot of the setup for
+dispatch an action to the store.
+Notice that a lot of the setup for Redux is
-Redux is already done for you.
+already done for you.
 Open up the `./src/index.js` file.
-There you'll
+There you'll see the
-see the following:
+following:

 ```jsx
 // ./src/index.js